sarahleavitt/nbTransmission/README.md

 For a more formal discussion of the theory behind and usage of this method, see the following paper:

-Sarah V Leavitt, Robyn S Lee, Paola Sebastiani, C Robert Horsburgh, Jr,, Helen E Jenkins, Laura F White, Estimating the relative probability of direct transmission between infectious disease patients, International Journal of Epidemiology, dyaa031, https://doi.org/10.1093/ije/dyaa031
+Sarah V Leavitt, Robyn S Lee, Paola Sebastiani, C Robert Horsburgh Jr, Helen E Jenkins, Laura F White, Estimating the relative probability of direct transmission between infectious disease patients, International Journal of Epidemiology, dyaa031, https://doi.org/10.1093/ije/dyaa031

 ## Installation